DanyRDG/Final-Project/PROPOSAL.md

 • Missing contextual factors: External influences like injuries, travel, or team chemistry aren’t captured in the dataset.

 • Ambiguity in defining “form”: Compare multiple definitions (last 5 vs. 10 games, weighted by opponent quality).

 • Small number of tournaments

+• Tournaments have small number of games per team, anything can happen

 Success Criteria